 Attendance and Deadlines

-Attendance: More than two absences (with or without an explanation) will result in a reduction of your final grade.
+Attendance: All students must attend class regularly.
+Your contribution to classroom learning is essential to the success of the course.
+More than two absences (with or without an explanation) will result in a reduction of your final grade.
 If you are going to miss a class, please inform me in advance.

 Deadlines: If a student encounters a serious obstacle that will prevent him/her from turning in an assignment on-time, s/he must request an extension from the instructor in advance of the original due date.
 Otherwise, grades on late assignments will be reduced by one point for each day they are submitted after the due date.